ariley215/reading-notes/AZ-204/Create-Blob.md

 1. After you have finished running the app, you can delete the resources created for this exercise by running the command `az group delete --name az204-blob-rg --no-wait`.
 Confirm the deletion when prompted.

-Conclusion:
-In this guide, you learned how to create Blob storage resources using the Azure Blob storage client library in a console app.
-You performed actions such as creating a container, uploading blobs, listing blobs, downloading blobs, and deleting a container.